 The AIA recommends that building projects are structured as follows:

-01 Programming strategy
+- 01 Programming strategy

-02 Schematic / concept design
+- 02 Schematic / concept design

-03 Design development
+- 03 Design development

-04 Preparation of construction documents
+- 04 Preparation of construction documents

-05 Tender bid, negotiation and appointment
+- 05 Tender bid, negotiation and appointment

-06 Construction administration
+- 06 Construction administration

-07 Project closeout
+- 07 Project closeout

 As you can see, schematic design is the second step in the process (in the UK, RIBA describes this process slightly differently, but the essentials are the same).
 The first phase, programming strategy, is when architects and clients meet to discuss the requirements of the building.

 Depending on their working style, some architects might choose to combine the programming strategy and schematic design stages of a project.
 This allows them to respond immediately and visually to a client’s description of what they want.
 However, in most cases the two stages are seen as separate.

-When making these sketches, architects take into account the area and arrangement of the rooms on site, as well as local zoning rules and any other physical specifications that were made during the programming strategy phase.
+During which, the architect takes into account the area and arrangement of the rooms on site, as well as local zoning rules and any other physical specifications that were made during the programming strategy phase.
 Schematic designs should include information about building systems (structural, mechanical, electrical, plumbing, HVAC) and potential finishes, both exterior and interior.